 Part of living simply is to narrow down the vast choices you have to make on the daily.
 Some items may truthfully be unnecessary.

-Look closely at your to do list and eliminate tasks that are not of importance and see if you can bulk several things together.
+Look closely at your to-do list and eliminate tasks that are not important, and see if you can bulk several things together.
 Having a long to-do list can be overwhelming, and be mindful that our energy is finite.

 2. Time Blocks

 As an entrepreneur, time luxury can sometimes feel more like a curse than a blessing.
 Set working hours for yourself, especially when it comes to completing individual projects.

 Blocking your schedule or setting time frames to complete specific tasks can help keep you on track without being tempted by outside distractions.
 This is a way to let your brain know when it’s time to work and when it’s time to unwind, and it’s very helpful in simplifying your daily life.

 3. Prepare the Night Before

 Eliminate unnecessary tasks by preparing your items the night before.
 Although it might take you ten minutes to gather your work items in the morning, why not get it done the night before and use that extra time to meditate or read the paper?
 Simplifying your life also requires utilizing your time better.

 4. Set Your Pace